Joyce Korschgen, MS, LPC, EAGALA, Executive Director

 Jamie is dually licensed in mental health counseling and addictions, and works both in private practice and for a community agency.
 She graduated with her Bachelor's degree in Human Services Counseling in 2008 and with her Master's degree in Clinical Mental Health Counseling in 2011 from University of Nevada, Las Vegas.
 Jamie has worked with both adults and teenagers who experience a wide range of mental health concerns, behavioral concerns, alcohol and drug abuse, and trauma.
 She enjoys using experiential models of therapy, including animal assisted therapy, and is certified to practice equine assisted psychotherapy and learning through the Equine Assisted Growth and Learning Association (EAGALA).
 Jamie has always loved nature- she rode horses throughout much of her childhood and greatly enjoys being around animals.
 She is passionate about the special bond humans and animals have and the healing it can bring.

-Matt McCarty, Eco Program Coordinator
+Matt McCarty, MA, Eco Program Coordinator

 Matt McCarty has been a life-long adventurer out of doors and began his outdoor career at age 15, with the Northwest Youth Corps.
 He earned his undergraduate degree in environmental studies from Prescott College.
 Matt worked ten seasons as a biological technician, roaming several western states, primarily conducting surveys for threatened and sensitive raptors and songbirds.
 After "retiring" from this line of work, he discovered the field of wilderness therapy where he worked with at-risk youth for 540 days as a direct care field staff.
 Midway through a graduate program in counseling psychology he decided on a different and more personal path.
 Matt is currently in his last semester pursing a masters degree in adventure education, again at Prescott College.
 His studies have focused on the therapeutic use and values of nature, culminating in his thesis addressing and promoting the concept of therapeutic outdoor leadership.
 Matt has worked at Heron Hill since it's inception in the fall of 2011.
 In addition to the population served by Heron Hill and in wilderness therapy, Matt has worked at a secure psychiatric residential program and a residential program for adolescent male sex offenders.
 Presently, he is on the board of directors of Rewild Portland, a non-profit organization that utilizes earth-based arts and crafts and traditional knowledge for environmental education.
 He also volunteers with Inner City Outings, a Sierra Club group committed to providing access to nature for underserved urban youth.
 Matt is medically trained as a wilderness first responder, and very is excited about his role as a new father.